 - Add the wet ingredients to dry.
 Mix together until wet, and sticky.
 Refrigerate for about 10 minutes (this allows the dough to get a little more sticky and firm).

-- In a small ball, mix cinnamon and coconut sugar.
+In a small bowl, mix cinnamon and coconut sugar.

 - Cool completely on the cookie sheet.